-- Unfortunately there’s no great way, in a linear system such as this, to show the true equivalency between those two terms; readers are encouraged to organize, and thus prioritize them in whichever manner they choose.
+- Unfortunately there’s no great way, in a linear system such as our writing, to show the true equivalency between those two terms; readers are encouraged to organize, and thus prioritize them in whichever manner they choose.

 - This actually raises an interesting thought experiment — To all those Biden-boosters trying to convince me that after nearly 50-years of a politics that can best be termed Same, that NOW is the time when Ol’Joe’s somehow magically going to change and become a truly progressive voice, would you extend that same consideration of change to Trump?
 In other words — if Biden can turn it around now, why can’t Don-Don??
 129% of people I unscientifically surveyed with that thought rejected it out of hand, which is roughly the same % of registered Democrats who insist Biden really means change this time around.